karnprajapati/101416014-lab-tets2-comp3133/README.md

-# 101416014 LabTest2 Comp3133

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.5.
+## 101416014 - Lab Test 2 (COMP 3133)
+This Angular application allows users to explore a list of Harry Potter characters, filter them by Hogwarts Houses, and view detailed information about each character.

+🚀 Deployed on Vercel: 101416014-lab-tets2-comp3133.vercel.app

-## Description
+📌 Project Description

-You can use this application to see details about Harry Potter characters and also filter by houses.
+This project was built as part of the COMP 3133 Lab Test 2.
+The application fetches data from a Harry Potter API and displays characters in a visually appealing format using Angular Material.
+Users can:

+Browse character names, houses, and actors.

+Filter characters by Hogwarts houses.

+View detailed information including wand, ancestry, and more.

 ## Technologies Used

-- **Angular**: Framework used to build the application.
+Angular CLI v19.2.5 – Framework used to build the application.

-- **Angular Material**: For UI components.
+Angular Material – For modern and responsive UI components.

-- **Vercel**: Deployment platform.
+Vercel – Platform for seamless deployment.

 ## Installation